tqjxlm/Atlas/docs/build_guide.md

 7. Remove optimized.lib and debug.lib from the link input of the Release version project OsgQt
 8. Build ALL_BUILD and INSTALL projects for Debug ad Release

-## Build OSGEarth
+#### Build osgEarth

-1. Download OSGEarth [source code](https://github.com/gwaldron/osgearth/releases).
+1. Download osgEarth [source code](https://github.com/gwaldron/osgearth/releases).
 Extract.
 And use CMake to configure it just as the previous sections
 2. Set OSG_DIR to [*OSG_ROOT*]
 3. Set THIRD_PARTY_DIR to [*THIRD_PARTY_DIR*]
 4. Configure.
 And set other dependencies that are not detected automatically.
 The missing ones are: